from BPTK_Py.bptk import bptk

 Though this leads to drastic improvement, the results are still not really satisfying, as you can see in the graph below that shows the order behavior and the resulting inventory.

-title="Ignoring Backorders – Retailer Order Behaviour",
+scenarios="Ignoring Backorders – Retailer Order Behaviour",

-y_label="Beer Units",
+x_label="Beer Units",

-"sd_dsl_beergame_ignore_backorders_retailer.incoming_orders" : "Incoming Order",
+series_names"sd_dsl_beergame_ignore_backorders_retailer.incoming_orders" : "Incoming Order",

 "sd_dsl_beergame_ignore_backorders_retailer.inventory": "Inventory",